 And the regulations?

 The regulatory framework to ensure patient safety will be really interesting, I heard a fascinating talk by Bill Turner yesterday from the Office of Drug Control, an example of this is Medicinal Cannabis.
 Customers, or rather voters, are demanding the legislation of cannabis.
 Watching how an enabling legal framework is established by a political will, then the regulatory changes to enable this is fascinating to watch up close and personal.

 Another is the so-called additive manufacturing, or 3D printing.
 To explain the technology, it consists of creating a physical object by printing layer upon layer from a digital 3D drawing or model.
 This is the opposite of the traditional subtractive manufacturing, which is how things have been made until now, with layers being removed from a piece of material until the designed shape is obtained.
 We are not sure how the large device manufacturers will react to their customers not wanting $1m dollars worth of kit, with every possible size and configuration to “check out” and “check back in” after each procedure plus sterilize through the CSSD vs the customized, bespoke device, an exact match to the patient, how to regulate this shift?

 How will the future look?

-We have set aside an Innovation Evening of the 15th November 2016 and locked two days for a Pharmaceutical Innovation Forum on 24th and 25th July 2017, we desperately need your help in trying to visualise the future of Australian Pharmaceutical Manufacturing.
+We have set aside an Innovation Evening on the 15th of November 2016 and locked in two days for a Pharmaceutical Innovation Forum on 24th and 25th July 2017, we desperately need your help in trying to visualise the future of Australian Pharmaceutical Manufacturing.